paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

 With this update, the default version of Leiningen will be 2.4.3.
 Leiningen 1.x will be available as `lein1`.

-`lein` will point to Leiningen 2.4.3, but `lein2` will be available as before.
+`lein` will point to Leiningen 2.4.3, but `lein2` will also be available as before.

 Those repositories which use `lein` need to be updated to invoke `lein1` instead.